 Inspiring FE Governance is a free service dedicated to finding individuals with the right skills to serve on FE Boards in England, including chairs of finance committees.
 Board members are committed volunteers who have a similar role to company non-executive directors.
-The service is funded by the Education and Training Foundation and run by Educations and Employers, an independent Charity.
+The service is funded by the Education and Training Foundation and run by Education and Employers, an independent charity.

 If you are a studying at a college there may be an opportunity to become a student governor.
 Student governors have the same responsibilities as other governors, but they are usually nominated by the students at the college to represent them on the governing body.
 If you would be interested in becoming a student governor you could ask your college about any vacancies and what the process is for becoming a governor.
 You can also talk to your Students’ Union, and the National Union of Students (NUS) can support you once you are appointed.

 If you are employed by a college there may be an opportunity to become a staff governor.
 Staff governors are members of the corporation board who represent their colleagues in the governance of the college.
 If you would be interested in becoming a staff governor you could ask your college about any vacancies and what the process is for becoming a governor.
 You could also discuss this with a union representative.
 The University and College Union website provides further information about becoming a governor.